Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Results

 \subsection{P-E Hystereses}

 How do the different defect configurations affect the field response of the material?
-As reference, red lines in Fig.~\ref{fig:pehys_1p} show the field hysteresis of the pristine material in the T phase at 250~K. The $P-E$ curve is symmetric, centered at the origin, and has large coercive fields and remanent polarization.
-Depending on their ordering and strength, defects considerably modify these characteristics, see other colors in Fig.~\ref{fig:pehys_1p} and the corresponding strain--field ($\sigma$-E) curves in Fig.~\ref{app:sehys_1p}.
-Non-polar or weak defect dipoles, reduce remanent polarization ($|P_r^{\pm}|$) and particularly the width of the hysteresis loops ($\Delta E_c$) for all orderings while the hysteresis stays symmetric as shown in subfigures (a).
+As reference, red lines in Fig.~\ref{fig:pehys_1p} show the field hysteresis of the pristine material in the T phase at 250~K. The $P-E$ curve is symmetric, centered at the origin, and has large coercive fields and remanent polarization. \rv{With temperature, hysteresis and polarization are reduced, and finally in the paraelectric phase, the field response is linear, see Fig.~\ref{app:pehys_para} for 350~K.} \rv{The characteristics in the ferroelectric phase change considerably with the strength and ordering of defects, } see other colors in Fig.~\ref{fig:pehys_1p} and the corresponding strain--field curves in Fig.~\ref{app:sehys_1p}.
+Non-polar or weak defect dipoles, reduce remanent polarization ($|P_r^{\pm}|$) and particularly the width of the hysteresis loops ($\Delta E_c$) for all orderings while the hysteresis stays symmetric as shown in subfigure~(a).
 Analogous to the phase diagrams, the differences between the configurations are related to the {\it{active surface area}} of the defects.
 The {\it{active surface area}} and the impact on the field hysteresis is small for cubic agglomerates and 2D agglomerates with the field applied in the defect plane.
-In these cases the changes of $\Delta E_c$ (and $P_r$) are below $18$~\% ($3$~\%) and $20$~\% ($3$~\%), respectively, cf.\ Fig.~\ref{app:psehys_1px}.
+In these cases the changes of $\Delta E_c$ (and $P_r$) are below $18$~\% ($3$~\%) and $20$~\% ($3$~\%), respectively.

 Larger modifications are induced by randomly ordered defects that have a larger {\it{active surface area}}.
-The largest changes are induced by 2D agglomerates if the field is applied along $z$.
-This defect distribution induces depolarization fields and acts as a reversible restoring force on the polarization direction.
-Thus, the polarization switches between the T phase with $P_x$ and a monoclinic state with $\pm P_z>P_x$, cf.\ Fig.~\ref{app:pehys_ag_ds_pxyz}.
-The response $P_z(E_z)$ is thus pinched to a double-loop hysteresis.
-Thereby, for the chosen defect concentration of 1\%, the randomly distributed defects in one plane impact the surrounding dipoles more than stripes, cf.\ discussion on Fig.~\ref{fig:rand3d_ag_snapshots_c0}, and stabilize a reversible linear change of $P_z$ with the field for more than $\pm 96$ kV/cm.
+The largest changes are induced by 2D agglomerates if the field is applied along \rv{their normal, i.e.\ } along $z$. \rv{For this geometry, the depolarization field induced by the defects acts as restoring force on the polarization direction.
+Therefore, the polarization switches reversibly between the tetragonal phase in plane} with $P_x$ and a monoclinic state with $\pm P_z>P_x$, cf.\ Fig.~\ref{app:pehys_ag_ds_pxyz}. \rv{The $P_z(E_z)$ hysteresis is pinched to a double-loop.} Thereby, for the chosen defect concentration of 1\%, the randomly distributed defects in one plane impact the surrounding dipoles more than stripes, cf.\ discussion on Fig.~\ref{fig:rand3d_ag_snapshots_c0}, and stabilize a reversible linear change of $P_z$ with the field for more than $\pm 96$~kV/cm.